 He netted two more goals in a victory over Trinidad and Tobago as well as finding the net against Panama.

-Christian found the net in a 2-1 loss to Jamaica, which ultimately cost the United States their place at the 2018 World Cup in Russia.
+Christian found the net in a 2-1 loss to Jamaica, a result which ultimately cost the United States their place at the 2018 World Cup in Russia.

 Christian’s grandfather, Mate Pulisic, was born in Croatia on the island of Olib.

 Christian applied for Croatian citizenship after moving to Germany (and the European Union) in order to avoid having to apply for a German work visa.

 The Dortmund star rejected the chance to play for the Croatia national team and opted to represent the USA.

 Christian has a cousin, Will Pulisic, who is also a professional footballer and plays a goalkeeper.